ClementTsang/bottom/README.md

 ### Expand

 Only care about one specific widget?
 You can go to that widget and hit `e` to make that widget expand and take up the entire drawing area.
+You can minimize this expanded widget with `Esc` or pressing `e` again.

 ### Basic mode